AdobeDocs/experience-manager-cloud-service.en/help/forms/resize-using-layout-mode.md

 ---
-title: How to Use Layout Mode to Resize Components for Adaptive Forms?
+title: Use Layout Mode to Resize Components for Adaptive Forms
 description: Define the position of components using the responsive grid available in Layout mode.
 Learn how to access Layout mode, resize components, resize panels, define multicolumn layout for a panel, enable the new responsive grid for old responsive layouts, and disable Layout mode for forms with old responsive layout.
 feature: Adaptive Forms
 role: User